simonolander/elm-funge/documentation/docs.md

 Each level has an accompanying score board.
 As you complete levels, your solutions will automatically be uploaded and compared to the solutions of other people.
 Your solutions are graded on two independent criteria, the number of steps and the number of instructions.

 ### The number of steps
 The number of steps is the number of times the instruction pointer had to execute an instruction, including NoOps and Terminate, before the program terminated.
+The final total is the sum over all test suites in the level.
 A well optimised program terminates after as few steps as possible.

 ### The number of instructions
 The number of instructions is the the number of non-NoOp instructions on the board, excluding any instructions in the initial board.
 A well optimised program uses as few instructions as possible.